Lone-Hassan/Lone-Hassan/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 Data Science and Machine Learning
 - 👯 I’m looking to collaborate on ...
 Data Science projects (Data wrangling, Evaluation, predictions)
 - 🤔 I’m looking for help with ...
-How to excel and flourish in software testing.
+How to excel and flourish in Data Science and Artifical Inteligence.
 - 💬 Ask me about ...
 - 📫 How to reach me: ... lone.hassan@gmail.com
 - 😄 Pronouns: ...
 He/They